-- Show a magazine or picture book to children.
-Ask them to identify all instances of the given letter in any page.
+- Show them a magazine or picture book.
+Ask them to identify all instances of the given letter on any page.

 - Play "Hunt for the Letter."
 Ask children to look around the room and pick up all objects that start with the letter.

 - Use colouring pages often.
 Most children love to colour.
-The colouring pages should have large letters to colour.
+The colouring pages should have large letters.
 They may also have objects that begin with the letter.